AntonioND/ucity/readme.md

 Introduction
 ------------

-This is a very early version of BitCity.
+This is an early version of BitCity.
 As such, a lot of the functionality is missing.
-This is not playable yet, but it's getting there.
+This is not playable yet, but it's almost there.

 It is developed using BGB (http://bgb.bircd.org/), and it's tested on hardware every once in a while.